The Stablecoin Revolution

 💹 Yield Opportunities

 A niche of "yield-bearing" stablecoins like Ethena's USDe offers high returns, attracting sophisticated investors.
-The staked stablecoin market has rebounded to $6.9B.

 The Risks